Savvythelegend/PGDocs/docs/postgres_upgrades.md

 handling.
 The best approach depends on your upgrade strategy and operational constraints.

-!!!
-Important
+:::important
-    We strongly recommend testing all methods in a controlled environment before proceeding with a production upgrade.
+We strongly recommend testing all methods in a controlled environment
+    before proceeding with a production upgrade.

 ## Offline In-Place Major Upgrades